{{ fastingWindowAria }}

 Custom total Fasting hours plus eating hours must be 24 within ±0.25 hour.
 Blocks impossible daily cycles and accidental drifting schedules.

-Fasting ceiling Selected fasting hours cannot exceed the configured maximum, from 12 to 24 hours.
+Fasting ceiling The fasting window cannot exceed the configured maximum, from 12 to 24 hours.
 Forces longer plans to be intentional before results appear.

-Medical caution The medical-complexity profile allows fasting windows of 16 hours or less.
-Keeps aggressive ratios out of the most cautious profile.
+Medical caution profile The medical-complexity profile allows fasting windows of 16 hours or less.
+Prevents aggressive ratios from passing under the most cautious profile.

 Hydration interval Reminder spacing is either off or at least 30 minutes, up to 360 minutes.
 Avoids unrealistic reminder density during waking hours.